 - Nude or sexually explicit images

 If your issue falls into one of those categories, you can use the “Remove Information from Google” tool to submit your request.
-If not, here’s another option:
+If not, your only alternative may be to work with a reputation management company like us to bury unwanted search results.

 Removing outdated content from Google search results